-Consumers today are market-savvy, and it's authenticity, social proof and genuine human connection that drive our purchasing decisions.
-We all want to buy from people we know, like and trust, and so the Person-to-Person (P2P) stance on marketing has never been more important.
+Consumers today are market-savvy, and it's brand authenticity, social proof and genuine human connection that drive our purchasing decisions.
+We all want to buy from real estate brands we know, like and trust, and so the Person-to-Person (P2P) stance on marketing has never been more important.

-Above all else, buyers value brands they have confidence in, and that means delivering integrity, knowledge and strong communication.
+Above all else, buyers value real estate brands they have confidence in, and that means delivering integrity, knowledge and strong communication.

-While this suggests that brokerages must leverage their agents' personal brands to win over buyers, the importance of a consistent, brokerage-wide approach cannot be ignored.
+While this suggests that real estate brokerages must leverage their real estate agents' personal brands to win over buyers, the importance of a consistent, brokerage-wide branding approach cannot be ignored.

 Without the support that a strong, dependable real estate brand offers its realtors, demonstrating integrity and knowledge becomes harder, and putting effective communication practices in place can be a challenge.

 Ultimately a brand is a summation of the feelings and experiences an individual associates with a real estate brokerage.
 Many components work together to create a real estate brand including visual components such as the brand font, colors and logo.
 Other important brand elements include your brokerage's values, processes, reputation and unique value proposition.

 How to build real estate brands for agents, not just clients